 Call equilibrium output Ye, planned autonomous expenditure AP and the marginal propensity to leak α.
 Then:

-This says that equilibrium output is a multiple of planned autonomous spending.
+This says that equilibrium output is a particular multiple (1/α) of planned autonomous spending.

 In situations of disequilibrium, firms are assumed to respond to excess demand or supply by altering the level of production in an attempt to eliminate unplanned investment.

 This behavior will tend to bring output toward the equilibrium level.
 It is only in equilibrium that firms would have no reason to change behavior.